excaliburjs/Excalibur/src/engine/Docs/Pointers.md

 You can handle multi-touch by subscribing to however many pointers you would like to support.
 If a pointer doesn't yet exist, it will be created.
 You do not need to check if a pointer exists.
-If it does exist, it will propogate events, otherwise it will remain idle.
+If it does exist, it will propagate events, otherwise it will remain idle.

 Excalibur does not impose a limit to the amount of pointers you can subscribe to, so by all means, support all 10 fingers.